Essengold

 3. Gently clean – You can use a smooth brush or non-abrasive scrubber to keep your seasoning intact while cleaning the surface.

-4. No soap, please: Avoid the use of soap as this would remove the seasoned coating; usually, hot water will work well for you.
+4. No soap, please: Avoid using soap as this would remove the seasoned coating; usually, hot water will work well for you.

-5. Let it dry – Then ensure that it is totally dry either by wiping with a cloth or heating on the stove top so that rusting does not take place.
+5. Let it dry.
+Then, ensure that it is scorched by wiping it with a cloth or heating it on the stovetop so that rusting does not occur.

-6. A light coat of oil – Thus, apply a thin layer of oil after washing to conserve its nonstick patina and moisture-proof it.
+6. A light coat of oil—Apply a thin layer of oil after washing to conserve its nonstick patina and moisture-proof it.

 Can carbon steel be welded?